Tyil/website/_posts/2016-10-03-on-systemd.md

 try to assimilate any functionality he can find and add it into systemd.
 This causes systemd to have a large surface area of attack, adding to and magnifying security attack vectors.
 An init system should be exactly the opposite.
-To compound this issue, we have bugs like [the user-level DDoS][systemd-ddos], which seem to indicate that the software is hardly tested or written by programmers who don't use best practices.
+To compound this issue, we have bugs like [the user-level DoS][systemd-dos], which seem to indicate that the software is hardly tested or written by programmers who don't use best practices.